 About Mayor Linda M. Tyer

-Linda M. Tyer was inaugurated as Mayor of the City of Pittsfield in January 2016 and is the first mayor to be elected to a four-year term in Pittsfield’s history.
-Mayor Tyer’s administration is centered on six core principles: shared responsibility, how can we, proactive long-term planning, communication, professional development, and small things.
+Linda M. Tyer was inaugurated as the Mayor of the City of Pittsfield for a second four-year term in January 2020.
+Mayor Tyer holds the distinction of being the first mayor to be elected to a four-year term in Pittsfield’s history.
+Her administration is centered on six core principles: shared responsibility, how can we, proactive long-term planning, communication, professional development, and small things.

 Under Mayor Tyer’s strong leadership, the city advanced its economic development initiatives, through the preservation of 25 jobs – and necessary steam energy – for two manufacturers, as well as the creation of 113 additional jobs using the city’s economic development resources.
-This fall, the City of Pittsfield will welcome Wayfair and 300 new jobs.
+In the fall of 2019, the City of Pittsfield welcomed Wayfair and the addition of 300 new jobs.